A new approach of chain sampling inspection plan: Description of Tables

 \section{Description of Tables}

-Table $1$ represents the plan parameters of the proposed plan for the group size $(r=5)$ when consumer's risk $\alpha=0.05$ and producer's risk $\beta=0.10$ are pre-fixed and for the given value of AQL ($p_0$) and LQL ($p_1$).
-We have observed that the number of groups decreases for the fixed AQL and varying values of LQL.
-Table $2$ indicates the comparison study among the proposed plan with GASIP and SASIP.
-This comparison study shows that the proposed plan MChGSP perform better than GASIP and SASIP in terms of group size.
-In some cases, proposed plan required same number of groups as in GASIP and SASIP for the same set of values of AQL and LQL for sentencing the lot.
-We would prefer to use proposed plan than the GASIP and SASIP for the reason that past information plays significant role to take a decision about the lot in proposed MChGSP rather than to take decision on the basis of current sample.
+In this section, we have described the tables.
+Table $1$ represents the plan parameters of the proposed plan for the group size $(r=5)$ when consumer's risk $(\alpha=0.05)$ and producer's risk $(\beta=0.10)$ are prefixed and for the given value of AQL ($p_0$) and LQL ($p_1$).
+Number of groups decreases for the fixed AQL and varying values of LQL.
+Table $2$ shows the comparison study among the proposed plan, ordinary GASIP and SASIP.
+This comparison shows that the proposed plan perform better than ordinary GASIP and SASIP.
+In some cases, proposed plan required same number of groups as in ordinary GASIP and SASIP for the same set of values of AQL and LQL for sentencing the lot.
+We would prefer to use proposed plan over the ordinary GASIP and SASIP for the reason that past information plays significant role to take a decision about lot in proposed MChGSP plan rather than to take decision on the basis of current sample.